endeavorcomm/le-cms/setup-cert-mgmt-system.md

     SSLCipherSuite          TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384
     SSLHonorCipherOrder     off

-Save and close the file
+Save and close the file.

-Open the apache.conf file
+Open the apache.conf file.

     sudo nano apache.conf

-Copy this into the apache.conf file
+Copy this into the apache.conf file.

     SSLUseStapling On
     SSLStaplingCache "shmcb:logs/ssl_stapling(32768)"

-Save the file and close it
+Save the file and close it.

-Restart Apache
+Restart Apache.

     sudo systemctl reload apache2

 ## Setup the TLS certificate managment server

 Login as a user with sudo privileges, then create the certbot user.
-You may want to set the password the same as the certbot user you created on your web server(s)
+You may want to set the password the same as the certbot user you created on your web server(s).

     sudo adduser certbot

+Create the config directory.

+    sudo mkdir /etc/le-cms

-Install nginx
+Install nginx.

     sudo apt install nginx

-Save and close the file
+Save and close the file.

 ### acme-challenge site for Lets Encrypt HTTP challenges

     cd /etc/nginx/sites-available
     sudo nano acme-challenge.example.com

-Copy the below content into the file
+Copy the below content into the file.

     server {
       listen 80;